chloe-661/CSC3232Coursework/README.md

 # CSC3232
 Newcastle University - 2021/22 - 3rd Year

-DO NOT COPY!! - This work is shit and I got crap marks for it.
+!!DO NOT COPY!! - This work is shit and I got crap marks for it.

 	GAMING TECHNOLGIES AND SIMULATIONS MODULE